SeunAdelekan/rubyjokes/README.md

 ```
 #### Output
 ```
-Chuck Norris doesn't have pubic hairs because hair doesn't grow on balls of steal.
+Chuck Norris doesn't have pubic hairs because hair doesn't grow on balls of steel.
 ```
 **The types of jokes available are:**
 - nerdy